AhmedBadary/AhmedBadary.github.io/concepts.md

         * The observation here is that there exists __High Curvature Walls__ This Curvature Wall will move the gradient to a very different/far, probably less useful area.
             Thus, if we clip the gradients we will avoid the walls and will remain in the more useful area that we were exploring already.
+    :   Draw a line between the original point on the Error graph and the End (optimized) point then evaluate the Error on points on that line and look at the changes -> this shows changes in the curvature.

 2. **PeepHole Connection:**{: style="color: SteelBlue"}{: .bodyContents2 #bodyContents22}